Top 30 Questions - To Help Initiate Meaningful Conversations

 - Who is to be in charge of wrapping up all the details of your life?

-- What if that person cannot fill the role?
+- What if that person is unable to fill the role?

 - What are some of the challenges you’ve heard of survivors having after a death?

-- Did you know only about half the adult population of Canada & the U.S. have a valid will?
+- Did you know that only about half the adult population of Canada and the U.S. has a valid and current will?

 - Do you have a will?